Princess Alexandra of Kent: Activities

-Beginning in the late 1950s, Alexandra carried out an extensive programme of engagements in support of the Queen, both in the United Kingdom and overseas.
-Taking part in roughly 120 engagements each year, She was one of the most active members of the royal family.
-She carried out 110 engagements in 2012.
-However, in April 2013, she cancelled her engagements due to polymyalgia rheumatica.
-As of 2022, she is still listed as a working member of the royal family, attending numerous ceremonial and charitable engagements.
+Beginning in the late 1950s, Alexandra undertook an extensive programme of engagements in support of the Queen, both in the United Kingdom and overseas.
+Taking part in roughly 120 engagements each year, she became one of the most active members of the royal family.
+She carried out 110 engagements in 2012, but in April 2013 she cancelled her programme due to polymyalgia rheumatica.
+As of 2022, she remained listed as a working member of the royal family, attending numerous ceremonial and charitable engagements.